backstage/backstage/.changeset/flat-pandas-tan.md

 '@backstage/backend-test-utils': patch
 ---

-Added `MockDirectory` to help out with file system mocking in tests.
+Added `createMockDirectory()` to help out with file system mocking in tests.